tech calculator

 When to use it

-• Planning how long it will take to upload a large YouTube video, Twitch VOD, podcast episode, or 4K footage to a client or cloud storage provider.
+• Planning how long it will take to upload a large YouTube video, podcast episode, design export, or client delivery before a deadline.

-• Estimating backup windows when seeding a new cloud backup or syncing a large photo library to services like Google Drive, Dropbox, or OneDrive.
+• Estimating backup windows when seeding a new cloud backup or syncing a large photo library to cloud storage.

-• Checking whether your current upload speed is sufficient for remote work tasks such as uploading design assets, code repositories, or large data sets.
+• Checking whether your current upstream speed is sufficient for remote work tasks such as uploading design assets, code archives, or large data sets.

 Tips & cautions

 • Always base your estimate on a recent upload speed test rather than the marketing number from your internet provider.
-Real‑world speeds are often 20–50% lower than the advertised rating.
+Real-world upstream speeds are often meaningfully lower than the advertised maximum.

 • If you are on Wi‑Fi, move closer to the router or switch to a wired Ethernet connection for a more stable upload, especially for large files or time‑sensitive deadlines.